Furosemide: Other information

 Furosemide is mainly excreted by tubular secretion in the kidney.
 In kidney impairment, clearance is reduced, increasing the risk of adverse effects.
-Lower initial doses are recommended in older patients (to minimize side-effects) and high doses may be needed in kidney failure.
+Lower initial doses are recommended in older patients (to minimize side effects) and high doses may be needed in kidney failure.
 It can also cause kidney damage; this is mainly by loss of excessive fluid (i.e., dehydration), and is usually reversible.

 Furosemide acts within 1 hour of oral administration (after IV injection, the peak effect is within 30 minutes).
 Diuresis is usually complete within 6–8 hours of oral administration, but there is significant variation between individuals.

 Adverse effects

 Furosemide also can lead to gout caused by hyperuricemia.
 Hyperglycemia is also a common side effect.

 The tendency, as for all loop diuretics, to cause low serum potassium concentration (hypokalemia) has given rise to combination products, either with potassium or with the potassium-sparing diuretic amiloride (Co-amilofruse).
 Other electrolyte abnormalities that can result from furosemide use include hyponatremia, hypochloremia, hypomagnesemia, and hypocalcemia.

 In the treatment of heart failure, many studies have shown that the long-term use of furosemide can cause varying degrees of thiamine deficiency, so thiamine supplementation is also suggested.

 Furosemide is a known ototoxic agent generally causing transient hearing loss but can be permanent.
-Reported cases of furosemide induced hearing loss appeared to be associated with rapid intravenous administration, high dosages, concomitant renal disease and coadministration with other ototoxic medication.
+Reported cases of furosemide-induced hearing loss appeared to be associated with rapid intravenous administration, high dosages, concomitant renal disease, and coadministration with other ototoxic medication.
 However, a recently reported longitudinal study showed that participants treated with loop diuretics over 10 years were 40% more likely to develop hearing loss and 33% more likely of progressive hearing loss compared to participants who did not use loop diuretics.
 This suggests the long-term consequences of loop diuretics on hearing could be a more significant than previously thought and further research is required in this area.

-Other precautions include: nephrotoxicity, sulfonamide (sulfa) allergy, and increases free thyroid hormone effects with large doses.
+Other precautions include nephrotoxicity, sulfonamide (sulfa) allergy, and increased free thyroid hormone effects with large doses.